SpellholdStudios/The_Minotaur_and_Lilacor/README.md

 - <a href="https://github.com/WeiDUorg/weidu/releases"><acronym title="Weimer Dialogue Utility">WeiDU</acronym></a>, by Wes Weimer, the bigg and Wisp.
 - <a href="https://github.com/Argent77/NearInfinity/releases">Near Infinity</a>, by Jon Olav Hauglid, FredSRichardson, and Argent77.
-- <a href="http://www.shsforums.net/topic/31285-infinity-explorer-v085/">Infinity Explorer</a>, by Dmitry Jemerov / bigmoshi.
 - <a href="https://gibberlings3.github.io/iesdp/"><acronym title="Infinity Engine Structures Description Project">IESDP</acronym></a>, maintained by igi and lynx.
 - <a href="http://notepad-plus-plus.org/">Notepad++</a>, by the Notepad++ team, Don Ho, and the spellcheck plug-in.
 - <a href="http://www.shsforums.net/files/file/1048-weidu-highlighter-for-notepad/">WeiDU Notepad++ Highlighters</a>, by Argent77.